San Pedro (Chile volcano): Historical activity

-Eruptions at San Pedro are reported from possibly 1885, when a newspaper from Valparaiso reported "strong shaking of the earth", the emission of large quantities of white steam, and damage to the railway, houses and water pipes.
+Eruptions at San Pedro are reported from possibly 1885, when a newspaper from Valparaíso reported "strong shaking of the earth", the emission of large quantities of white steam, and damage to the railway, houses and water pipes.
 Other eruptions reported from San Pedro were in 1901 when an eruption caused damage, May–August 1910, 1911, February 1938 and a minor event in December 1960.
 Additional eruptions are mentioned in records and dated to 1870, 1916, 1917, 1923.
 All these eruptions are uncertain and apparently of phreatic nature, and no geological evidence of them has been found.
 The timing of eruptions at San Pedro sometimes is unclear; one eruption reported from 1877 may instead have occurred in 1891 as there are two reports of an eruption before 1910 and they may either refer to one eruption with two candidate dates or two eruptions.
 This volcanic activity makes San Pedro one of the highest active volcanoes.

 Presently, fumaroles in the eastern summit crater are the only ongoing activity at San Pedro; a steam plume is barely visible.
 The fumarole has formed sulfur deposits and its heat output is visible from space.
 Based on measurements made in December 2013, the SO_{2} output of San Pedro is about 161 ± 150 t/day.
 Fumaroles were also reported from the Ojos de San Pedro area south of San Pedro volcano, and a report published in 1894 mentions a smell of sulfur at La Poruña.
 In addition, seismic activity has been observed at the volcano, while deformation of the edifice has not been noted.

 The history of volcanic activity at San Pedro indicates two principal hazards from future eruptions.
 The first is the formation of long debris avalanches or pyroclastic flows that could reach the International Route CH-21 which is just 9 km away from the volcano.
 The second hazard is formed by a large explosive eruption resulting in ash fall and the emplacement of ignimbrites; the whole region could be affected if the eruption column is over 20 km high.
 In light of the height of the edifice, partial collapses are also a possibility.
 A few seismic stations monitor earthquake activity at San Pedro.
 The Chilean SERNAGEOMIN publishes a volcano hazard level for the volcano.